 Certain areas of the statutory scheme prescribe certain documentary evidence, being a compliance certificate or a report endorsed by an accredited practitioner (fire safety).
-This evidence relates to relevant fire safety systems and performance solutions that relate to a fire safety matter250.
+This evidence relates to relevant fire safety systems and performance solutions that relate to a fire safety matter314.

-Certifiers may also rely upon certain information provided by the applicant, such as the proposed use of a building.
+Certifiers may also rely upon certain information provided by the applicant, such as details of expected population, or the proposed use and operation of a building.
 This information can be used by a certifier in determining the classification of a building or whether relevant BCA matters have been met.